 Pause Landis Resort Wulai [Book your room: Booking, Agoda] is a posh five-star hot spring resort.
 Volando pays homage to the local aboriginal culture, whereas Pause Landis is much more modern in design.
 It even has Tesla charging stations in its parking garage.

 The hotel features an Instagram-famous “hot pot” tub, which looks like a giant brass pot from the kitchen.
-It is only available on a first-come, first-serve basis at the price of NT$2,000 for 1.5 hours.
-Call them to inquire: 02-2661-8000.
+It is only available on a first-come, first-served basis.

 Wulai Beauty Garden Hotel